-It’s entirely possible to produce an impressive voice recording using nothing more than the built-in mic on your mobile device, and there are various steps you can take toward sound reduction, from wearing headphones to drown out background noise, to enclosing yourself beneath a blanket fort (it really works!)
+It’s entirely possible to produce an impressive voice recording using nothing more than the built-in mic on your mobile device, and there are various steps you can take toward sound reduction, from wearing headphones to drown out background noise, to enclosing yourself beneath a pillow or blanket fort (it really works!).

 However, while smartphone cameras can be used to shoot professional feature films, default smartphone microphones have yet to reach that same level of quality with audio.
 It’s safe to say that your recording will be far stronger and higher quality if you seek out compatible microphones that can be attached to your device.

 Note: If you’re on the go and don’t have a mic attachment handy, it’s best to let your client know your situation, i.e. that you’re highly interested in the job, but that you’re currently away from your studio, so that you recorded the audition using your phone’s built-in mic.

 If your voice is right for the project, recording your custom audition on your phone shouldn’t be a major hindrance.
 The client simply needs to be reassured that you can get the job done should they hire you for the gig.